Australia’s Best Wine Regions

 Located approximately an hour’s drive north of Adelaide, the Barossa is renowned for its full-bodied Shiraz as well as Chardonnay, Eden Valley Riesling and Cabernet Sauvignon.
 With more than 150 wineries and 80 cellar doors, there are plenty of varieties to sample.

-As well as it’s wineries, the valley is also famous for its seasonal artisanal produce.
+As well as its wineries, the valley is also famous for its seasonal artisanal produce.
 Along the butcher, baker, winemaker trail you’ll find freshly baked bread, handmade sausages, gourmet cheeses, and of course, wine!
 All the essentials for an Autumn picnic.

 Also known as the festival state, South Australia is home to events all year round.
 You can time your trip with the Adelaide Fringe Festival, Comedy Festival, Film festival and countless more!
 Not just that, you can experience the journey of eating and drinking with beautiful surroundings.

-Seppeltsfield Winery can give you the best of both worlds, hosting comedy event Grapes of Mirth each year.
+Seppeltsfield Winery can give you the best of both worlds, hosting the comedy event Grapes of Mirth each year.
 Grapes of Mirth does the rounds at many different food and wine festivals – check out their website for details!

 Margaret River, Western Australia